mikeizbicki/ucr-cs100/tutorials/syscalls/README.md

           `#include <sys/wait.h>`

 **declaration:** `pid_t wait(int *status);`

-        usually when using `wait`, it is used as such: `wait(0);`
+            `pid_t waitpid(pid_t pid, int *status, int options);`

+            `int waitid(idtype_t idtype, id_t id, siginfo_t *infop, int options);`

 **returns:** When an error occurs -1 is returned otherwise it returns the pid of the child that was killed.

 [man page](http://linux.die.net/man/2/wait)

-`wait` is a system call that is used to wait for state changes in a child function of the parent process.
-It also obtains information about the child function when its state changes.
+`wait`, and associated calls `waitpid` and `waitid`, are system calls used by the parent process to wait for a change in state by a child process.
+It also obtains information about the child exit status upon return.

-`wait` is commonly used along with the `fork` function (and is pretty much a necessity). `wait` is usually used in the parent function, and tells the parent process to wait for the child process to finish executing before moving on.
-It also prevents two processes from running at once.
-However, if you want a process to run in the background in your shell (aka you want two processes running at the same time), you wouldn't want to use `wait`.
+`wait` is commonly used along with the `fork` function (and is pretty much a necessity). `wait` is used in the parent process, causing it to stop at the line that contains `wait` until the child process finishes executing.
+This prevents two processes from running at once.
+Not using `wait` may create errors because otherwise, the child may not necessarily end before the parent creating zombie or, in this specific case, orphaned processes.
+If you want two processes to run at once, you should not use `wait` but this can cause unforeseen errors.

 examples: here is an example of `wait` with `fork`.
 ```